 - What is the conversion rate?
 Are enough trial users becoming paying subscribers?
-If not, why are they cancelling?
+If not, why are they canceling?

 - What value are free trials generating over time?
 Is the return on setup effort high enough?

-- What is the impact of changes to the trial offer (messaging, pricing, accessible content)?
+- What is the impact of changes to the trial offer (notifications, messaging, pricing, accessible content)?

 Using Trial Analytics

-A common mistake is to focus too heavily on one metric, for example new trials started or your conversion rate.
+A common mistake is to focus too heavily on one metric, for example, new trials started or your conversion rate.
 The problem with focusing only on new trials and not on conversions is obvious.
-However, it’s also a mistake to take your conversion rate as your primary focus.
+However, it’s also a mistake to take your conversion rate as your only focus.

 The SRM dashboard is designed to ensure that you always see the complete picture at any point in the subscriber journey.
-Cleeng’s trial analytics are designed to help you test your own intuitions of what is influencing your trial performance.
+Cleeng’s Trial analytics can help you test your own intuitions of what is influencing your trial performance.